 Pulse Seismic Inc. Reports 2022 Financial Results and Declares Dividend

-/EIN News/ -- CALGARY, Alberta, Feb.
-16, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. (TSX:PSD) (OTCQX:PLSDF) (“Pulse” or the “Company”) is pleased to report its financial and operating results for the year ended December 31, 2022.
-The audited consolidated financial statements, accompanying notes and MD&A are being filed on SEDAR (www.sedar.com) and will be available on Pulse’s website at www.pulseseismic.com.
+CALGARY, Alberta, Feb.
+16, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. PSD PLSDF ("Pulse" or the "Company") is pleased to report its financial and operating results for the year ended December 31, 2022.
+The audited consolidated financial statements, accompanying notes and MD&A are being filed on SEDAR (www.sedar.com) and will be available on Pulse's website at www.pulseseismic.com.

 Pulse's Board of Directors today approved a quarterly dividend of $0.0125 per share.
 The total of the regular dividend will be approximately $670,000 based on Pulse's 53,618,469 common shares outstanding as of February 16, 2023, to be paid on March 20, 2023 to shareholders of record on March 13, 2023.
 This dividend is designated as an eligible dividend for Canadian income tax purposes.
 For non-resident shareholders, Pulse's dividends are subject to Canadian withholding tax.